 2 Use a pipette to transfer the sample to a 2-mL screw-top vial.
-(If using an ALS, use a vial suitable for the ALS turret or tray.)
+(If using an ALS, use a vial suitable for the ALS turret or tray, as applicable.)

-Step 20.
-When the system stabilizes, run one injection
+Step 23 When the system stabilizes, run one injection

-Perform the checkout procedure as described in "Chromatographic Checkout" in the Operation Manual.
+Perform the checkout procedure as described in the Operation Manual.

-- 1 Enter the parameters for the checkout procedure. - If using an Agilent data system, use it to create a checkout method. - If not using a data system, enter the setpoints using the GC keyboard.
+- 1 Enter the parameters for the checkout procedure. - If using an Agilent data system, use it to create a checkout method. - If not using a data system, enter the setpoints using the GC touchscreen or the Browser Interface. - 2 When the GC is ready to begin a run, the Touchscreen status shows STATUS: NORMAL READY (alternately, when the component of the GC is not ready to begin a run, the touchscreen shows STATUS: NOT READY), make the injection and start the run.